awemorris/PlayfieldEngine/README.md

     - Built-in JIT compiler accelerates execution across architectures.
     - No native dependencies required.
 - **Cross-Platform**
-    - Target Windows, macOS, Linux, iOS, Android, game consoles, and WebAssembly.
+    - Target Windows, macOS, Linux, iOS, Android, Consoles, and WebAssembly.
     - All from a single codebase.
     - On mobile platforms (iOS, Android), ahead-of-time (AOT) compilation is available as an alternative to JIT.
 - **Portable by Design**